BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ### Provinces ###

-Returns a list of Canadian Provinces:
+Returns a list of Canadian Provinces with their 2-letter codes:

 > /api/mobile/provinces?token=asdfasdf&lang=EN